 Applicants may apply to up to two companies and submit a unique cover letter for each organization.

-In March 2018, participating employers will review materials and schedule skype calls with candidates.
+Following the application deadline, participating employers will review materials and schedule skype calls with candidates.

 Eligibility: Currently enrolled students completing their first year, sophomore or junior year prior to start date of internship may apply for the program.
 Students from any concentration are eligible to participate.
 Student must be enrolled and taking courses as a Brown University undergraduate student in the spring semester before the internship and the fall semester following the internship